lucproglangcourse/consoleapp-java-sbt/README.md

 # Running the application outside SBT

-This allows passing command-line arguments directly:
+This avoids the performance overhead of running the application through SBT and allows passing command-line arguments directly:

 On Linux or Mac OS X: